 In both open and monochrome divisions, by following the link above, you will find portraits of women with Barbie-like plastic skin, yet wire-sharp eyelashes, no eye-sockets and egg-white eyes with no veins; men with wire-like, coarse steel wool beards; many examples of “HDR-mania” (oh, how misunderstood it has become) with their choked lights; B&W photographs that mostly have the same tonal characteristics of “soot and less soot”; subjects that seem to repeat ad nauseum.
 Even Dove commercials are shunning synthetically reconstituted women with unnatural features, yet the exhibitions, and many who follow them seem to still insist on creating these extraterrestrial women with electroluminescent plasma skin.
 (View the video at the top of the related post)

-All this said, photography is still a democratic medium; anyone can photograph and anything can be photographed.
-With that overarching concept of photography, I must also step down from my soap box and let all the photographers choose their own esthetic path.
+All said, photography is still a democratic medium; anyone can photograph and anything can be photographed.
+With that overarching concept of photography, I must also step down from my soapbox and let all the photographers choose their own aesthetic path.
 All I ask is that they question their direction of growth in photography.
-If they wish to continue to receive validation through exhibitions and competitions, and work in the confines of the “salon rules”, be it!
+If they wish to continue to receive validation through exhibitions and competitions and work in the confines of the “salon rules”, be it!
 My purpose in writing this post is to raise questions that may potentially benefit any photographer.
 I do not mean to imply that my thinking is the only and the best way of thinking about photography, just a significantly different one from that of the PSA and the camera club competition circuit.